 Worth knowing: for a number of specific situations – such as the regimes applicable to cross-border work in France and Luxembourg – the tax authorities have declared the coronavirus crisis a case of force majeure.
 The impact on taxability will therefore be limited on those employees.

-Payroll and HR admin in covid-19 times: serious repercussions and lack of uniformity across Europe-Reading time: 4 Minutes
+Payroll and HR admin in covid-19 times: serious repercussions and lack of uniformity across Europe

 The coronavirus has brought our economy to a crawl.
 Internationally, governments are pulling out all the stops to support companies and citizens to reduce negative impact caused by this unprecedented crisis.
 This has serious repercussions for you as well as for your employees in terms of payroll and HR administration.
 These consequences have to do mainly with different tax and social law in the countries you operate.

 Coronavirus measures differ from country to country.
 For example, in some countries workers must have a certificate to be allowed to travel across the territory, like in Germany or Italy.
 You should therefore inform yourself fully to avoid unpleasant situations for you and your employees.
 Additionally, rules governing temporary unemployment also differ across national borders.
 It’s important to keep these in mind as an employer to mitigate risks and impacts on your business activities.